-Reductionism, Fig. 1 Diagrammatic representation of the mind-brain relationship problem the more metaphysical sense that there is but one substance or "world stuff" and that this is material.

-Methodological reductionism (Ruse 2005, p.
-793): The best scientific strategy is always to attempt explanation in terms of ever more minute entities.
-It has undoubtedly been the mark of some of science's greatest successes and not just in physics.
+Ontological reductionism (Ruse, 2005, p.
+793): ('All organisms are reducible ultimately to molecules') but often the claim is meant in the more metaphysical sense that there is but one substance or 'world stuff'' and that this is material.
+Methodological reductionism (Ruse, 2005, p.
+793): the best scientific strategy is always to attempt explanation in terms of ever more minute entities.
+It has undoubtedly been the mark of some of science's greatest successes, and not just in physics.

-Theory reductionism (Ruse 2005, p.
+Theory reductionism (Ruse, 2005, p.
 793): Theory reductionism raises the question of the relationship between theories in a field, as between Newton's theory and that of Einstein.
 [Given the examples from physics, material reductionism is implicit.]